HOME - - - - - Delphi Tutorials TOC - - - - - - Other material for programmers

 Sorry.. the above is a rough sketch of the program's operation.
 I'm going to move on to considerations for programmers....

-Once you've collected and installed the TComPort component (it will be on the "Samples" tab of your Component Pallette if you haven't arranged otherwise), you should be able to compile my program, DD63, the subject of this document.
+Once you've collected and installed the TComPort component (it may be on the "Samples" tab of your Component Pallette if you haven't arranged otherwise), you should be able to compile my program, DD63, the subject of this document.

 The Bad News: There are some loose ends within the program, at least there were when this note was written.
 But the Worst News is that I'm not sure I've got my use of the TComPort component exactly right.
 If you send the WeatherDuck an "L" when it is not in the "verbose" mode, it will respond with just a number, perhaps only two digits, e.g. "42".
 In some cases, this very small data packet seems to languish in some buffer inside the computer.
 I would like it to go all the way to my program, which would put the "42" in the memo on my form, and then the rest of DD63 would "do things" with the 42, as necessary.